sourcegraph/sourcegraph-public-snapshot/docs/features/docs.md

 If you're reading this, you're watching it in action!

-To create a static site for your repository, simply [follow these instructions](https://src.sourcegraph.com/sourcegraph/.tree/platform/apps/docs/README.md).
+To create a static site for your repository,
+[follow these instructions](https://src.sourcegraph.com/sourcegraph/.tree/platform/apps/docs/README.md).

 ## godoc